 Shakespeare made regular use of ‘asides’ through foils that happily co-conspired with the audience.
-Netflix and co-producers Robin Wright and Kevin Spacey do the same thing with HOUSE OF CARDS.
+Netflix and producer Robin Wright does the same thing with HOUSE OF CARDS.
 In both cases, characters speak directly to us imparting sensitive information from behind the backs of others.
 The omniscient narrator does this too, and we feel privileged for it, not just because it gives us a first class ticket to the front row, but also foreknowledge that plays on another of human nature’s guilty pleasures: the Schadenfreude.

 Schadenfreude is one of those nifty German words that sums up in a few vowels and consonants, an idea that would take far more than 140 characters in the English language to convey.
 To wit: it is a “pleasure derived by someone from another’s misfortune.”
 Weird, yes, but who doesn’t love to see the underdog triumph at the expense of a conniving rube before it happens?
 I certainly do.